mozilla-iam/cis/docs/Profiles.md

 Profiles are validated to comply with the [schemas](https://person-api.sso.mozilla.com/schema/v2/profile) on creation and modification.
 Relying parties (RP) may perform additional validation at their discretion.

+Note that you may manually run validation for test profiles by using the Makefile under `profile_data`:
+`make validate-core-plus-extended-test-profile` for example.

 ## `/userinfo` endpoint and `id_token` responses